nguyenhjustin/Runescape/README.md

 Website: for my scaping needs

 TODO:
--obtain price information from the Grand Exchange using Runescape's API
+- obtain price information from the Grand Exchange using Runescape's API